Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 ![Imgur](https://imgur.com/z3umyl0.jpg)

-To update all packages run the command below
+To update all packages run the command below,

     sudo yum update -y

-Next, we will install the apache server and to do that, run the command below
+Next, we will install the Apache server and to do that, run the command below

     sudo yum install httpd -y

 Next, we will start the server so that it can begin to run.
-In addition ot that we will run a command to enable the server to start automatically after a reboot so that we don't have to alwas come to start the server after after every boot.
+In addition to that, we will run a command to enable the server to start automatically after a reboot so that we don't have to y come to start the server after every boot.

     sudo systemctl start httpd
     sudo systemctl enable httpd